psteitz/invitation/calculus/derivatives.md

 if $f(x) = sin(x)$ then $f' (x) = cos(x)$

+### Canonical example - velocity and distance
+Consider an object moving along the positive real axis.
+Assume that it starts at $0$ at time $t = 0$ and at any time $t>0$ its position measured in feet is $d(t).$

+Suppose that the object is moving at a constant velocity of $5$ feet per second.

+Draw the graph of $d(t)$

+Find $d' (1)$

+How can you tell from the shape of the graph that $d' (t)$ is the same value as above for all $t>0$?

+It looks like $d' (t) = 5$ for all $t$ so the derivative of distance is velocity in this example.
+This is no accident.
+Whenever the distance function is differentiable, its derivative is always the velocity function.

+Note how this makes sense in this case:

+Velocity is the rate of change of distance over time.
+Constant velocity of $5$ feet per second means that the rate of change of distance always takes the value $5$.

+Suppose that Alice climbs a trail with a bone in her mouth to get to an outropping at the top that has a sheer drop of 400 ft to a canyon floor below.
+Fortunately, Alice stops at the edge, but she drops her bone.

+Assuming that the bone just drops out of her mouth and ignoring wind resistance, it will fall according to the laws of gravity, which means that it will accelerate by $32$ ft/second every second.

 ## Why it makes sense that cos is derivative of sin

 Make a table of values of sin and cos for $\pi/4$ splits